MicrosoftDocs/visualstudio-docs/subscriptions/faq/admin/benefits/includes/activate-subscriptions.md

 ---
-title: How do my end users activate their subscription?
+title: How do my end users activate their Visual Studio Subscription?
 description: The subscription is active and can be used as soon as it has been assigned from within the Visual Studio Administrator portal.
 Your... ms.faqid: group2_1 ms.topic: include